psychemedia/middle-english-romances/sir-amadace.md

 Then bespake Sir Amadas: " An ye have, by God's grace, power for to comfort me now, ye shall find me true and leal, and ever, lord, will I deal justly between you and me."

-" Farewell, Sir Amadas," quoth the knight. " Ye shall work by God's grace, and He will be with you! "
+"Farewell, Sir Amadas," quoth the knight. " Ye shall work by God's grace, and He will be with you! "

 "Have good day," answered Sir Amadas. " Ye shall find me as true as a man may be."